 Moonta again started with the centre pass, this time quickly converted by accurate goalie Alicia Bagnall; Moonta managed to get two up but Cougars found answers to keep in touch.
-Renee Butler and Chloe Linke had a great tussle in the middle, every ball was hotly contested and, at the halftime whistle, scores were Cougars' defence worked hard for a turnover and the first goal for the third quarter, their three unanswered scores gave Cougars a handy few goal lead and there was a small momentum change.
-All players put their bodies on the line, keeping umpires on their Cougars were up by five at the final break.
+Renee Butler and Chloe Linke had a great tussle in the middle, every ball was hotly contested and, at the halftime whistle, scores were level.
+Cougars' defence worked hard for a turnover and the first goal for the third quarter, their three unanswered scores gave Cougars a handy few goal lead and there was a small momentum change.
+All players put their bodies on the line, keeping umpires on their toes.
+Cougars were up by five at the final break.

 Play again was fierce and fast for the last quarter.
 Moonta had some fantastic passages of play, but Cougars had all the answers, booking a grand final with a 50-41 win.
 It was a cracking game and the Crows will want to bring their A game to match-up against Moonta at Bute on Saturday.
 First semi: CMS Crows v Ardrossan Crows started with the centre pass but encountered the strong defence of Ardrossan GD Kate Pfeiffer and GK Georgia Kuhndt, and Ardrossan GA Chelsea Hogarth drew first blood.
-Three minutes in, Ardrossan was 3-0 up.
+Results 5-9-21 FIRST SEMINFINALS AT PASKEVILLE A grade: CMS Crows 47 d Ardrossan 26.